-- Each child and parent will sign a school contract, which sets out expectations of behaviour. - School Council will discuss - One Decision lessons through the curriculum - Bullying is covered through the curriculum, this may take the form of role play, drama, literature, poetry or stories. - Child on Child abuse will also be addressed and reinforced through weekly assemblies, R.E, during Anti-Bullying week each year and Children's Mental Health Week.
+- Each child and parent will sign a school contract, which sets out expectations of behaviour. - School Council will discuss - One Decision lessons through the curriculum - Bullying is covered through the curriculum, this may take the form of role play, drama, literature, poetry or stories. - Peer on peer abuse will also be addressed and reinforced through assemblies, R.E, during Anti-Bullying week each year and Children's Mental Health Week.